 Wendy has a warm, empathic style of working which enables the client to feel supported and understood, whilst undertaking incisive work when appropriate.

 Wendy’s original training in the 1990s provided an invaluable and in-depth understanding and application of the psychodynamic model of therapy (see below for a brief explanation).
-Since then, Wendy has evolved her way of working to additionally include concepts and techniques from models such as transpersonal, attachment theory, CBT, mindfulness and trauma work based on the latest discoveries in neuroscience.
-Over many years Wendy has adopted a more “integrative” approach, providing flexiblity to suit the individual client and the nature of the problems.
+Since then, Wendy has evolved her way of working to a more “integrative” approach, to include concepts and techniques from models such as transpersonal, attachment theory, CBT, mindfulness and trauma work based on the latest discoveries in neuroscience.
 Currently Wendy is working with a model called Internal Family Systems.

 Wendy is bound by the BACP Code of Ethics and Practice and is subject to their complaints procedures, which ensure the highest standards of professional practice.